Dental Assistant & Hygienist Careers

-Many states require that dental assistant be licensed, but these requirements vary.
+Some states require that dental assistants be licensed, but these requirements vary.
 Some states have regulations that require aspiring dental assistants to complete one-year certificate or diploma programs.
-According to the U.S. Bureau of Labor Statistics (BLS) dental assistants made median annual salaries of $35,390 as of May 2014.
-The BLS projected that these workers could expect an 18% rise in employment opportunities between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for dental assistants was $36,940 as of May 2015.
+The BLS projected an 18% rise in employment opportunities between 2014 and 2024.

 Dental Hygienists: Overview